-The Notes may be redeemed by us on any quarterly interest payment date on or after April , 2008 upon five business days' notice.
+The Notes may be redeemed by us on any quarterly interest payment date on or after April 5, 2008 upon five business days' notice to the trustee.
 In the event we redeem the Notes, you will receive a cash amount per unit equal to the \$1,000 principal amount plus any accrued and unpaid interest to but excluding the date of redemption.